jjlist/hello-world/README.md

 # hello-world
 Tis but a test

-Hello there.
+Why hello there!

-I want to elarn this stuff, so figuired i might start right here at git o/
+I want to learn this stuff, so figuired i might start right here at git o/